guardian/pan-domain-authentication/README.md

 Each application in the domain is configured with the domain, an application name and an AWS key.
 The AWS key allows the application to connect to an S3 bucket (`pan-domain-auth-settings`) and download the domain the settings (in a `<domain>.settings` file).
-The downloaded settings configure the shared secret used to sign the cookie and the credentials needed to authenticate with Google.
+The downloaded settings configure the public/private keypair used to sign and verify the login cookie as well as the credentials needed to authenticate with Google.

 Each authenticated request that an application receives is checked to see if there is a auth cookie.